skyfe79/Awesome/README.md

 - [ofxUI](https://github.com/rezaali/ofxUI) - [DEPRECATED] UI Addon for openFrameworks
 - [arrayfire](https://github.com/arrayfire/arrayfire) - ArrayFire: a general purpose GPU library.
 - [avTranscoder](https://github.com/avTranscoder/avTranscoder) - C++ API for LibAV / FFMpeg
-- [cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools used by millions of developers all over the world.
+- [cocos2d-x](https://github.com/cocos2d/cocos2d-x) - Cocos2d-x is a suite of open-source, cross-platform, game-development tools utilized by millions of developers across the globe.
+Its core has evolved to serve as the foundation for Cocos Creator 1.x & 2.x.
 - [android-image-filter](https://github.com/ragnraok/android-image-filter) - some android image filters
 - [QtAV](https://github.com/wang-bin/QtAV) - A cross-platform multimedia framework based on Qt and FFmpeg. 基于Qt和FFmpeg的跨平台高性能音视频播放框架.
 Recommand to use new sdk https://github.com/wang-bin/mdk-sdk
 - [super-animation-samples](https://github.com/raymondlu/super-animation-samples) - A New Animation Solution based on SWF for Cocos2d Game Engine